rishaan-d1706/CTF/README.md

 Submission is *PUZZLE WISE*.
 You don't have to wait to submit all the puzzles!

 You can submit the puzzles by using this [Microsoft Form](https://forms.office.com/r/PqDycfnTx0).
-Please submit using a valid Plaksha ID that is registered in the event.
+Please submit using a valid Plaksha ID that is registered in the event. **Flags are case-sensitive.**

 **SUBMIT A FLAG AS SOON AS YOU ARE DONE WITH A PUZZLE, DON'T WAIT TO SUBMIT FLAGS TILL THE END!!!** You score higher if you have more valid submissions in a lower amount of time.